Second-hand clothing platform Vinted valued at €3.5bn

-The Vilnius-based company’s €250m funding round from several big-name investors will finance its international push.
+The Vilnius-based company has raised €250m in funding from several big-name investors, which will finance its international push.

 Lithuanian second-hand fashion marketplace Vinted has raised €250m in a funding round that values the company at €3.5bn.

-The Vilnius-based company’s platform allows consumer-to-consumer fashion sales where users can list and sell second-hand clothes.
+The Vilnius-based company’s platform allows consumer-to-consumer fashion sales where users can list and sell second-hand clothing items and accessories.

-It has 45m users and operates in 13 European countries and plans to expand into the US.
+It has 45m users and operates in 12 European countries and is expanding in the US market.

-Thomas Plantenga, chief executive of Vinted, said that the platform is contributing to a “seismic shift in the second-hand fashion market” that is more sustainable and drives the circular economy.
+Thomas Plantenga, chief executive of Vinted, said that the platform is contributing to a “seismic shift in the second-hand fashion market” that is more sustainable and helps drive the circular economy.

 “Our platform offers a great, easy-to-use product and helps people experience the benefits of second-hand trade,” he said.